Certification Eligibility For Our Graduates

 Historical Standards

-In the 1950’s the standard was less than 100 hours of training.
+In the 1950’s the common standard 100 hours or less of training.

 Hypnotherapy education is classified under the category of human services by the United States Department of Education.
-Therefore, it is our position, as it is many in the educational system, that brief and superficial training or correspondence and online courses are inappropriate for initial or foundational training for professional practice.
+Therefore, it is our position, as it is many others’ in the educational system, that brief and superficial training (less than 200 hours) or online video correspondence courses in general, are inappropriate for initial or foundational training for professional practice.

 The International Board of Hypnotherapy was established to facilitate hypnotherapists’ access to quality post-graduation support, mentoring and bi-monthly continuing education.
 It was founded by Robert Sapien, MD, and Tim and Angela Simmerman Sierra.
 The IBH requires its members to have 400 hours of hypnotherapy education from a school licensed by its state department of higher education and whose curriculum complies with the United State Department of Education requirements for hypnotherapy training programs.
 IBH requires that members successfully complete both written and practical skills examinations with a score of 80% or better, and provide an actual clinical case history for peer review.
 Also, because clinical hypnotherapists are classified as members of the humans services field, proof of identity is required.